What is it?¶

-For simple objects and rigs this is fine, however the following problems are common:
+For simple objects and rigs this is fine, but there are limitations:

 As an example, let’s turn the right arm into a skeleton.
-To create skeletons, a chain of nodes must be selected from top to bottom:
+To create a skeleton, a chain of nodes must be selected from top to bottom:

 Then, click on the Skeleton menu and select

-This will add bones covering the arm, but the result is not quite what is expected.
+This will add bones covering the arm, but the result may be surprising.